 Odyssey House is a residential treatment center in New York City that seeks to “help New Yorkers in need overcome drug and alcohol abuse, improve their physical and mental health, and defeat homelessness” (Odyssey House website).
 The residents include mothers of young children, elderly people, people navigating chronic homelessness, and people having mental health issues-- some of the hardest hit by our city and country’s racist policies, lack of education and health care.

-From 2[phone redacted] I worked in Odyssey House’s incredible art department, assisting the art director, running art groups and helping residents with their art projects.
+From 2009-2012 I worked in Odyssey House’s incredible art department, assisting the art director, running art groups and helping residents with their art projects.

 I witnessed an art department that was not overly programmed or force fed to the residents, but rather allowed participating artists to design their own projects based on interest, come and go as they pleased, and be creators in their own natural process.
 The atmosphere was shaped by respect.